TheTrio1/ProjectCrazyDeals/README.md

 # Project1

 ## Development Structure
-We are developing a simple Online Shopping cat web site
+We are developing a simple Online Shopping website
 ### Tools and Framework
 #### Frontend
 > simple HTML <br>